ni/nimi-python/docs/nidmm/functions.rst

-    .. note:: This function calls :py:func:`nidmm.Unknown` and any configurations previous to the call will be lost.
+    .. note:: This function calls :py:func:`nidmm.reset`, and any configurations previous to the call will be lost.
 All attributes will be set to their default values after the call returns.